sfc-aqua/quisp/doc/Build_on_docker.md

 This on MacOS Catalina (10.15.3) and Mojave(10.14).

 ## TL;DR
-- Install docker to your host OS
+- Install docker to your host machine
 - Install XQuartz and socat
 - clone kaaki_quisp_master
 - `sh docker_build.sh`